An explicit mean-covariance parameterization for multivariate response linear regression: Introduction

-We focus on methods that fit \eqref{eq:multivariate_model} by assuming that the error covariance matrix $\Sigma_*$ and the regression coefficient matrix $\beta_*$ are parametrically connected.
-One example is the envelope model, which assumes that the columns of $\beta_*$ are in a subspace spanned by eigenvectors of $\Sigma_*$ with small corresponding eigenvalues \citep{cook2015foundations}.
-Focusing on precision matrix estimation, \citet{pourahmadi1999joint} proposed a joint mean-covariance model based on an autoregressive interpretation of the Cholesky factor.
-In this manuscript, we consider a more explicit parametric connection between $\Sigma_*$ and $\beta_*$.
-Specifically, for each $(j,k) \in \{1,\ldots, q\}^2$, we assume that the cosine of the angle between the $j$th and $k$th column of $\beta_{*}$ is proportional to the $(j,k)$th entry in $\Sigma_{*}$, so as the angle between the $j$th and $k$th column of $\beta_{*}$ decreases, the correlation between the corresponding errors increases.
-For example, if $\beta_{*j}'\beta_{*k} = 0$, then it may be natural to assume that the $j$th and $k$th errors are uncorrelated since the $j$th and $k$th responses relate to the $p$ predictors in distinct ways.
+Formally, \eqref{covariance_parameterization} implies that for each $(j,k) \in \{1,\ldots, q\}^2$, the cosine of the angle between the $j$th and $k$th column of $\beta_{*}$ is proportional to the $(j,k)$th entry in $\Sigma_{*}$, so as the angle between the $j$th and $k$th column of $\beta_{*}$ decreases, the correlation between the corresponding errors increases.
+For example, if $\beta_{*j}'\beta_{*k} = 0$ (e.g., the $j$th and $k$th responses depend on different predictors), then it may be natural to assume that the $j$th and $k$th errors are uncorrelated since the $j$th and $k$th responses relate to the $p$ predictors in distinct ways.
 If $\beta_{*j}'\beta_{*k}$ were instead relatively large, then it may be natural to assume that the $j$th and $k$th errors are positively associated since the $j$th and $k$th responses relate to the $p$ predictors in similar ways.

-To state our main modeling assumption directly, we propose to fit \eqref{eq:multivariate_model} under the assumption that where $\sigma_{*\epsilon}^2\in (0,\infty)$ is unknown.

-In Section 2, we propose a new non-convex weighted residual sum of squares criterion for estimating $\beta_*$ under the parameterization \eqref{covariance_parameterization}.
-This criterion is used to define a new class of penalized estimators of $\beta_*$.
-In Section 3, we provide more motivation for our parameterization and weighted residual sum of squares criterion, focusing on an ``error-in-variables'' data generating model.
-In Section 4, we derive an algorithm for computing estimators in our class.
-In Section 5, we propose generalizations of our method to cases where the response has missing entries and to cases where only a subset of the unknown regression coefficients are related to $\Sigma_*$.
-In Section 6, we demonstrate the usefulness of our estimators on simulated data.
-In Section 7, we use our method to study the association between copy number variations and gene expression in patients with glioblastoma multiforme.